bowen-upenn/GeoGrid_Bench/README.md

 [![Paper](https://img.shields.io/badge/Paper-arXiv-B31B1B)](https://arxiv.org/pdf/2505.10714)
 [![Data](https://img.shields.io/badge/🤗HuggingFace-Link-FFA500)](https://huggingface.co/datasets/bowen-upenn/GeoGrid_Bench)

+We present GeoGrid-Bench, a benchmark designed to evaluate the ability of foundation models to understand geo-spatial data in the grid structure.
+Geo-spatial datasets pose distinct challenges due to their dense numerical values, strong spatial and temporal dependencies, and unique multimodal representations including tabular data, heatmaps, and geographic visualizations.
+To assess how foundation models can support scientific research in this domain, GeoGrid-Bench features large-scale, real-world data covering 16 climate variables across 150 locations and extended time frames.
+The benchmark includes approximately 3,200 question-answer pairs, systematically generated from 8 domain expert-curated templates to reflect practical tasks encountered by human scientists.
+These range from basic queries at a single location and time to complex spatiotemporal comparisons across regions and periods.
+Our evaluation reveals that vision-language models perform best overall, and we provide a fine-grained analysis of the strengths and limitations of different foundation models in different geo-spatial tasks.
+This benchmark offers clearer insights into how foundation models can be effectively applied to geo-spatial data analysis and used to support scientific research.

 <p align="center">
 <img src=image_formats.png/>
 </p>

 ## 📊 Benchmark Data
 We release the benchmark data of on [🤗Huggingface](https://huggingface.co/datasets/bowen-upenn/GeoGrid_Bench), including question-answer pairs, corresponding images, and other meta data.
 Please download the folder `image_data/` and the file `qa_data.csv`, and **put them under the ```data/benchmark/``` directory**.